-Examples of Dilutive Effect of the Issuance of Shares Below Net Asset Value

-The table on the following page illustrates the level of net asset value dilution that would be experienced by a nonparticipating stockholder in four different hypothetical offerings of different sizes and levels of discount from net asset value per share, although it is not possible to predict the level of market price decline that may occur.
-Actual sales prices and discounts may differ from the presentation below.

-The examples assume that Company XYZ has 1,000,000 shares of common stock outstanding, \$15,000,000 in total assets and \$5,000,000 in total liabilities.
-The current net asset value and net asset value per share are thus \$10,000,000 and \$10.00.
-The table illustrates the dilutive effect on nonparticipating Stockholder A of (1) an offering of 50,000 shares (5% of the outstanding shares) at \$9.50 per share after offering expenses and commission (a 5% discount from net asset value), (2) an offering of 100,000 shares (10% of the outstanding shares) at \$9.00 per share after offering expenses and commissions (a 10% discount from net asset value), (3) an offering of 200,000 shares (20% of the outstanding shares) at \$8.00 per share after offering expenses and commissions (a 20% discount from net asset value) and (4) an offering of 250,000 shares (25% of the outstanding shares) at \$0.01 per share after offering expenses and commissions (a 10% discount from net asset value).
-Because we are not limited as to the amount of discount from net asset value at which we can offer shares, the fourth example on the following table (an offering at a price of \$0.01 per share) is included, however, the Company will not offer shares at a 100% discount to net asset value.
-"NAV" in the table below stands for "net asset value."
+Example of Dilutive Effect of the Issuance of Shares Below Net Asset Value The table on the following page illustrates the level of neasest value that that may occur.
+Actual sales value per share, although it is not possible to predict the level of market price decline that may occur.
+Actual sales value per share, although its not possible to predict the level of market price decline that may occur.
+Actual sales value per share, although its not possible to predict the level of market price decline that may occur.
+Actual sales value per share are thus seeks and \$5.00,000 in total ladislines.
+The current not asset value and that seek value per share are thus \$5.0,000,000 and \$1.000.
+The table illustrates the dilutive effect on onoparticipating Stockholder A of (1) an offering of 50,000 shares (5% of the outstanding shares) at \$9.300 per share after offering expenses and commission (a 5% discount from net asset value), (2) an offering of 100,000 shares (10% of the outstanding shares) at \$9.00 per share after offering expenses and commissions (a 5% discount from net asset value) and (4) an offering of 25,000 shares (25% of the outstanding shares) at \$9.00 per share after offering expenses and commissions (a 5% discount from net asset value) and (4) an offering of 25,000 shares (25% of the outstanding shares) at \$9.00 per share after offering expenses and commissions (a 5% discount from net asset value).
+Because we are not limited as to the amount of discount from net asset value, Because we are not limited as to the amount of discount from net asset value.
+Because we are not limited as to the amount of discount from net asset value, Because we are not limited as to the amount of discount from net asset value.
+AAV in the table below similar for "net asset value".
+Dilutive Effect of the Issuance of Shares by Company XYZ Below Net Asset Value Dilutive Effect of the Issuance of Shares by Company XYZ Below Net Asset Value